Vincent-Projects/100DaysOfCode/logprogress.md

 # 2020 October 28
 Today i finished the new design for my projects and changes are online.
 I also finaly made a simple effect while hovering cards that i wished i realized and i thought i will be complicated but i succeed.

+# 2020 October 30
+Today i started learning React.
+I learn a lot of new things, ReactDOM, props and state, class and functionnal components, styling.
+I build a simple app that manage account balance. with state for amount of money.